Head over Heels (video game)

-Head Over Heels is an action-adventure video game released by Ocean Software in 1987 for several 8-bit home computers.
-It uses an isometric engine that is similar to the Filmation technique first developed by Ultimate Play the Game.
+Head Over Heels is an action-adventure game published by Ocean Software in 1987 for several home computers.
+It uses an isometric engine similar to the Filmation technique first developed by Ultimate Play the Game.
 Head Over Heels is the second isometric game by Jon Ritman and Bernie Drummond, after their earlier Batman computer game was released in 1986.
-The game received very favourable reviews and was described as an all time classic.
+The game received favourable reviews and was described by Zzap!64 as an "all time classic".

-In 2003, Retrospec released a remake of Head Over Heels for Microsoft Windows, Mac OS X, BeOS, and Linux.
-In 2019, Piko Interactive released an Atari ST port of Head Over Heels for Atari Jaguar.
-A Nintendo Switch port was released on October 28, 2021.

 Gameplay

-The player controls two characters instead of just one, each with different abilities.
+The player controls two characters with different abilities.

 Head can jump higher than Heels, control himself in the air, and fire doughnuts from a hooter to paralyze enemies.

-Heels can run twice as fast as Head, climb certain staircases that Head cannot, and carry objects around a room in a bag.
+Heels can run twice as fast as Head, climb certain staircases that Head cannot, and carry objects around in a bag.

 These abilities become complementary when the player combines them after completing roughly a sixth of the game.
 Compared to its predecessors, the game offers unique and revolutionary gameplay, complex puzzles, and more than 300 rooms to explore.

 Drummond contributed some famously surreal touches, including robots (controlled by push switches) that bore a remarkable resemblance to the head of Charles III (then Prince of Wales) on the body of a Dalek.
 Other surreal touches include enemies with the heads of elephants and staircases made of dogs that teleport themselves away as soon as Head enters the room.